imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/goroutines/channels.md

 ### When to Use Each

 - **Unbuffered channels** are best for direct handoff and synchronization between goroutines.
-- **Buffered channels** are useful when you want to decouple sender and receiver, smooth out bursts, or implement queues.
+- **Buffered channels** are useful when we want to decouple sender and receiver, smooth out bursts, or implement queues.

 ### Real-World Use Cases